Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 - Mildew Protection: Mildew is harmful because its presence indicates damp conditions, and when there are wet conditions, your boat suffers.
 Getting a cover with built-in mildew protection is the ideal solution.
 But even then, over time, that guard diminishes, so it's a wise idea to treat your boat cover at least once a year.
 Invest in a mildew protector like Better Boat Mildew Stain Remover.

-- Sewn-in Ventilation One of the easiest ways to keep damp away from your boat is to let air circulate.
+- Sewn-in Ventilation One of the easiest ways to keep dampness away from your boat is to let air circulate.
 Having a boat cover with ventilation sewn in helps because it allows the damp air to escape and for surfaces inside to dry out.

 6 Protective Dinghy Covers for Inflatable Boats